How did you become an artist?

 Could you share with us the themes you delve into in your work?

 For me, I like to start from the idea of the monstrous feminine, where I can try to tie together opposing ideas: Can I make something that is beautiful and disgusting at the same time?
-Can it be brightly coloured and inviting, but disarming once you take a closer look?
+Can it be brightly colored and inviting, but disarming once you take a closer look?
 I think of my practice as an exercise in world-building, creating a universe that is both utopian and dystopian, depending on one’s point of view.
 In this world, these beings can exist outside the bounds of gendered expectations, but it’s still imperfect.
 There’s still a sense of disquiet looming over.
-Even when I work with a still image in watercolour, I want there to be a feeling of movement, like we’re not on solid ground when we’re looking at it.
+Even when I work with a still image in watercolor, I want there to be a feeling of movement, like we’re not on solid ground when we’re looking at it.
 And of course, I want it to be fun.
 Yes, so many of us are dealing with anxiety at this current moment, but I think if we can laugh at ourselves a bit, it’ll help us cope just a bit more.

 Are there any future projects or exhibitions that you have in the works?